kwhorne/erle/README.md

 - **spatie/laravel-medialibrary**: `^11.0` *(file management)*
 - **spatie/laravel-tags**: `^4.0` *(tagging system)*

+> **Note**: All resources including the new Feature Request system have full multilingual support (Norwegian/English) with seamless language switching.

 ## 🤝 Contributing

 Contributions are welcome!
 Please read our contributing guidelines and submit pull requests to help improve Erle.